OrdinaRoelant/MLStudioWorkshop/Training a model/workshop.md

 When you train a model, you have to do something about the data that's missing.
 In this dataset, the **normalized-losses** column is missing many values, so you will exclude that column from the model altogether.

-1) In the component palette to the left of the canvas, expand the **Data Transformation** section and find the **Select Columns in Dataset** component
+1) Close the DatasetOutput panel and go the component palette to the left of the canvas, expand the **Data Transformation** section and find the **Select Columns in Dataset** component
 2) Drag the **Select Columns in Dataset** component onto the canvas.
 Drop the component below the dataset component
 3) Connect the **Automobile price data (Raw)** dataset to the **Select Columns in Dataset** component.
 Drag from the dataset's output port, which is the small circle at the bottom of the dataset on the canvas, to the input port of **Select Columns in Dataset**, which is the small circle at the top of the component
 ![Connect modules](images/connect-modules.gif)